 The Society of American Engineers (SAE) has developed a grading system that determines the viscosity of oil.
 This system is ordered by a set of numbers: 0, 5, 10, 15, 20, 25, 30, 40, 50 and 60.
 They let you know how thick the oil is, and what temperature it is best suited for.
 When the letter W is placed after the numbers, it refers to winter, and means the winter viscosity for the oil.

-In the past, people would put in one grade of oil for fall and winter and another grade for spring and summer to ensure optimal protection for the engine.
-The same product wouldn’t work for extremes in temperature.
-However, variations in temperature happen at all times because the engine starts out cold and warms up as it runs.
+In the past, people used one grade of oil for fall and winter, and another for spring and summer, because the same oil wouldn’t work for both extremes in temperature.
+However, variations in temperature occur continuously because the engine starts cold and heats up as it runs.
 Today, manufacturers have created multi-grade oils that can be used year-round.
 This eliminates the need for switching out the oil for the change in temperature and ensures proper protection from a cold start to a hot engine.

-How viscosity is measured
+How Viscosity is Measured

-The faster the oil flows through the device for testing, the lower the number.
+The faster the oil flows through the viscometer for testing, the lower the number.
 When the oil is thicker, it will flow slower and be given a higher number.
 What many people don’t realize is that a 5W-30 and 10W-30 run exactly the same in a warm engine.
 The difference between the two is how quickly they run when the engine is cold and first started.

 Multi-grade oils often have viscosity index improving additives to keep the oil from getting too thin when the engine heats up.
 At the same time, they thin it down enough for it to protect almost instantly from startup.
 Having these additives reduces engine wear and improves performance.
 However, there is a downside: Over time, the additives are depleted, which leaves the oil too thin to protect your engine.
 This is one reason changing your oil on a schedule is so important.